 We can practice mindfulness in all we do by becoming present with what we experience in the moment, thus not distracted, or bothered about other things going around us, which is also about being grounded.
 To be grounded means experiencing what is happening in the physical by being centered and balanced regardless of our circumstances or what is going on.

 Mindfulness brings about a state of peace, lowers the heart rate, promotes better sleep and helps to calm the mind, making it helpful in anxiety and stress disorders.
+It is also a precursor for spiritual growth, as it teaches us to be grounded, down to earth and living in reality, which is important to living a spiritual life.

 To listen to guided mindfulness, click on link underneath the image to the right.